code-biscuits/html-biscuits/README.md

 You are now able to toggle the biscuits on and off using the VSCode Command `HTML Biscuits: Toggle Biscuits Showing`.

 ## Release Notes

+### 0.0.15

+Add toggle for showing biscuits on the current cursor line only

+### 0.0.14

+Add command to toggle biscuits off and on.

+### 0.0.13

+Add max length for biscuit string and add trim by words boolean

 ### 0.0.12